ftschirpke/DnD-Campaign-Manager/CONTRIBUTING.md

 Because the project is still in its beginnings and only managed by myself right now, please contact me on GitHub or preferably [via email](mailto:tschirpf@student.hu-berlin.de).

+## Format

+Please use the format defined by the [clang-format file](.clang-format) as much as possible.
+But feel free to deviate from this format, whenever doing so greatly improves the readability of the code.

 ## Commit types

 - feat: The new feature you're adding to a particular application